hafsaaek/Web-App-DevOps-Project/README.md

 10. To verify this, the same image was pulled form docker hub and used ro run a container docker pull hafsaaek/order-list-app:v1.0 docker run -p 5000:5000 hafsaaek/order-list-app:v1.0

+### Part 3: AKS Cluster Provisioning using Terraform
+To deploy the containerised application onto a Kubernetes cluster for scalability, a 3 step approach was taken; creating an AKS cluster module, a networking module and integrating the two modules to provision the cluster
+#### Part 3.1: Defining Networking Services with IaC (Terraform)
+1. Defined the networking module input variables in a variables.tf file (see below).
+In this file to allow us to configure and customise networking services based on specific requirements (all variable were of type list(string) and created with a default value)
+    # A resource_group_name variable that will represent the name of the Azure Resource Group where the networking resources will be deployed in.
+The variable should be of type string and have a default value.
+    # A location variable that specifies the Azure region where the networking resources will be deployed to
+    # A vnet_address_space variable that specifies the address space for the Virtual Network (VNet) that will be create later in the main configuration file of this module
+2. Definde Networking resources & NSG Rules:
+- This included creating an Azure Resource Group, a VNet, two subnets (for the control plane and worker nodes) and a Network Security Group (NSG).
+Within the NSG, two inbound rules were defined: one to allow traffic to the kube-apiserver (named kube-apiserver-rule) and one to allow inbound SSH traffic (named ssh-rule) to allow inbound traffic from the local public IP address.
+3. Defined the output variables in an outputs.tf configuration file to enable access and utilize information from the networking module.
+These variables will be used to provision the networking services used by the AKS cluster later on, when provisioning the cluster module.
+The output variables are:
+    - A vnet_id variable that will store the ID of the previously created VNet.
+This will be used within the cluster module to connect the cluster to the defined VNet.
+    - A control_plane_subnet_id variable that will hold the ID of the control plane subnet within the VNet.
+This will be used to specify the subnet where the control plane components of the AKS cluster will be deployed to.
+    - A worker_node_subnet_id variable that will store the ID of the worker node subnet within the VNet.
+This will be used to specify the subnet where the worker nodes of the AKS cluster will be deployed to.
+    - A networking_resource_group_name variable that will provide the name of the Azure Resource Group where the networking resources were provisioned in.
+This will be used to ensure the cluster module resources are provisioned within the same resource group.
+    - A aks_nsg_id variable that will store the ID of the Network Security Group (NSG).
+This will be used to associate the NSG with the AKS cluster for security rule enforcement and traffic filtering.
+4. Initialise the Networking module to ensure it is ready to use
+- terraform init
+#### Part 3.2: Defining an AKS Cluster Services with IaC (Terraform)
+1. Define the input variables for the AKS Cluster module in a variables.tf configuration file.
+    - A aks_cluster_name variable that represents the name of the AKS cluster
+    - A cluster_location variable that specifies the Azure region where the AKS cluster will be deployed to
+    - A dns_prefix variable that defines the DNS prefix of cluster
+    - A kubernetes_version variable that specifies which Kubernetes version the cluster will use
+    - A service_principal_client_id variable that provides the Client ID for the service principal associated with the cluster
+    - A service_principal_secret variable that supplies the Client Secret for the service principal
+- Additionally, the output variables from the networking module as input variables for this module were added:
+    - The resource_group_name variable
+    - The vnet_id variable
+    - The control_plane_subnet_id variable
+    - The worker_node_subnet_id variable
+2. Defined the the necessary Azure resources for provisioning an AKS cluster within the cluster modules main.tf configuration file.
+This includes creating the AKS cluster, specifying the node pool and the service principal by using the input variables defined in the previous step to specify the necessary arguments.
+3. Defined the output variables for the AKS Cluster module inside the outputs.tf configuration file with the following output variables:
+    - A aks_cluster_name variable that will store the name of the provisioned cluster
+    - A aks_cluster_id variable that will store the ID of the cluster
+    - A aks_kubeconfig variable that will capture the Kubernetes configuration file of the cluster.
+This file is essential for interacting with and managing the AKS cluster using kubectl
+#### Part 3.3: Creating the AKS Cluster using the modules created in steps 3.1 & 3.2
+1. Integrate the Networking module (See main.tf file)
+2. Integrate the AKS cluster (See main.tf file)
+3. Initialise the terraform project, plan it and debug any issues that arise i.e. see below  (terraform init, terraform plan)
+    - Assign a contribute rule for the new app registration (service principal) az role assignment create --assignee <service-principal-client-id> --role Contributor --scope /subscriptions/<subscription-id>
+        az role assignment list --assignee <service-principal-client-id> --all #To check role for this Service Principle
+    - Make sure all the resources are correctly named everywhere
+4. Apply the configuration to provision the cluster (terraform apply)
+5. Retrieve the kubeconfig file once the AKS cluster has been provisioned to copy into local machine.
+This configuration file allows you to connect to the AKS cluster securely.
+Connect to the newly created cluster to ensure that the provisioning process was successful and the cluster is operational.
+    - az aks get-credentials --resource-group <resource-group-name>  --name <AKS-Cluster-Name> # Get credentials and merges in your home directory
+    - cat ~/.kube/config # Verifies these credentials are there:
+6. Interact and access the provisioned AKS cluster using kubectl e.g.:
+    - kubectl get nodes
+    - kubectl config get-contexts

 ### Part 9: AKS integtation with Azure Keyvault for secrets management
 1. Created a Azure Keyvault and assigned the Key Vault Administrator role to my Microsoft Entra ID user to grant myself the necessary permissions for managing secrets within the Key Vault.